KL2400030623/frontend-project/README-random-test.md

    # or
    npm run send-random -- --url http://localhost:3000/feedback --count 50 --delay 100

+   Multipart uploads

+   The sender can also perform multipart/form-data uploads (attach a small generated sample file) by adding the `--multipart` flag:

+      node scripts/send_random_feedback.js --url http://localhost:3000/feedback --count 20 --multipart

+   This will POST form fields and a small sample file named `sample.txt` for each submission.

 Options

 --url        The endpoint to POST to.
 Defaults to http://localhost:3000/feedback